 As of September 30, 2020, the Company's portfolio included six loans held for investment and one loan held for sale.
 The aggregate originated commitment under these loans was approximately \$69.9 million and outstanding principal was approximately \$48.7 million as of September 30, 2020.
 During the period from July 31, 2020 to September 30, 2020, the Company funded approximately \$2.5 million of outstanding principal.
 As of September 30, 2020, 6.0% of the Company's loans have London Interbank Offered Rate ("LIBOR") floors, with a weighted average floor of 2.5%, calculated based on loans with LIBOR floors.
 References to LIBOR or "L" are to 30-day LIBOR (unless otherwise specifically stated).

-AFC Gamma, Inc. Notes to the Financial Statements For the period from July 31, 2020 (date of commencement of operations) to September 30, 2020
+For the period from July 31, 2020 (date of commencement of operations) to September 30, 2020

 The following tables summarize the Company's loans held at fair value as of September 30, 2020: